yoankata/DreamWeaverAI/README.md

 ## To get a google Gemini API key
-Go to https://aistudio.google.com/app/apikey, sign in with your google account and click 'Get API Key' -> 'Generate API Key' To keep your API keys and other sensitive information secure, add them to the `secrets.toml` file.
+Go to https://aistudio.google.com/app/apikey, sign in with your google account and click 'Get API Key' -> 'Generate API Key' To keep your API keys and other sensitive information secure, add them to the `.streamlit/secrets.toml` file.

 ## Example `secrets.toml` Configuration:**